How to identify the dead cone in the top-quark jet: Introduction

 \section{Introduction}

-Gluon emission from a coloured particle is an elementary process in QCD, it can be seen in analogy to photon emission from an electrically charged particle in QED.
-This radiation has a characteristic dependence on the mass of the primary particle which has been studied with its observable consequences in perturbative QCD~\cite{Dokshitzer:1991fc,Dokshitzer:1991fd}.
-For an energetic heavy quark $Q$ of mass $m_Q$ and energy $E_Q$, such that $E_Q/m_Q \gg 1$, the probability for gluon emission at small emission angle $\Theta_g$ and low energy $\omega$, can be written in leading perturbative order as
+Gluon emission from a coloured particle is an elementary process in QCD and it can be seen in analogy to photon emission from an electrically charged particle in QED.
+This radiation has a characteristic dependence on the mass of the primary particle that has been studied with its observable consequences in perturbative QCD~\cite{Dokshitzer:1991fc,Dokshitzer:1991fd}.
+For an energetic heavy quark $Q$ of mass $m_Q$ and energy $E_Q$, such that $E_Q/m_Q \gg 1$, the probability of gluon emission at low emission angle $\Theta_g$ and low energy $\omega$, can be written in leading perturbative order as

-with angular cut-off $\Theta_0=m_Q/p_Q\simeq m_Q/E_Q$ at momentum $p_Q$; $\alpha_s$ denotes the strong coupling constant and $C_F$ the QCD colour factor at the branching vertex $Q\to Q+g$.
+with an angular cut-off $\Theta_0=m_Q/p_Q\simeq m_Q/E_Q$ at momentum $p_Q$; $\alpha_s$ denotes the strong coupling constant and $C_F$ the QCD colour factor at the branching vertex $Q\to Q+g$.
 Therefore, for smaller emission angles $\Theta\lesssim\Theta_0$, gluon radiation is suppressed and vanishes in the forward direction.
 The depopulated region around the flight direction of the heavy quark is called ``dead cone''.
 This depopulation increases with increasing mass.
 On the other hand, for large emission angles $\Theta\gg \Theta_0$, the gluon radiation pattern becomes identical to that of a light quark jet.